Andrea Louise Riseborough Bio

 Personal Life

-Publicly verifiable personal-life information indicates that Riseborough was in a relationship with Joe Appel from 2009 to 2016.
-There are no verified public records in the provided inputs of children or other domestic partnerships beyond that period.
+Riseborough was in a relationship with Joe Appel, an American street artist, from 2009 to 2016.
+There are no publicly verified records of children in the provided sources.